wbierbower/fauxgeo/README.rst

         :alt: Documentation Status

 A python library that generates simple OSGeo-supported rasters and vectors.
-The primary purpose for this library is to serve as an aid in testing geoprocessing functions.
+The primary purpose for this library to help test geoprocessing functions.

 * Free software: BSD license
 * Documentation: https://fauxgeo.readthedocs.org.